Non-Bayesian Parametric Missing-Mass Estimation: Simulations

 \subsection{Example 1: Uniform distribution}

 In the first experiment we examine the case of a uniform pmf with equally-likely elements, i.e. where $\thetavec = \frac{1}{M}\onevec_M$, as described in Subsection \ref{uniform_subsec}.
-The performance is evaluated for different values of $M$ and for $N=30$.
-In Figs. \ref{Bias_Fig1} and \ref{mmMSE_Fig1} we present the missing-mass bias and the mmMSE, respectively, of the different estimators versus the number of elements, $M$, for $N=30$.
-The CCRB and the mmCCRB of unbiased estimators are also presented in Fig. \ref{mmMSE_Fig1}.
-It can be seen that for this case, the Good-Turing estimator outperforms the two other estimators in both missing-mass bias and mmMSE terms, and that the differences between the performance of the CML and the Laplace estimators is insignificant.
-In addition, it can be seen in Fig. \ref{mmMSE_Fig1} that the mmmSE of the Good-Turing estimator asymptotically achieves the proposed mmCCRB on the mmMSE of {\em{unbiased}} estimators.
+In Figs. \ref{Bias_uni_vs_M} and \ref{mmMSE_uni_vs_M} we present the missing-mass bias and the mmMSE, respectively, of the different estimators versus the number of elements, $M$, for $N=30$.
+Similarly, In Figs. \ref{Bias_uni_vs_N} and \ref{mmMSE_uni_vs_N} we present the missing-mass bias and the mmMSE, respectively, of the different estimators versus the number of samples, $N$, for $M=15$.
+The CCRB and the mmCCRB of unbiased estimators are also presented in Figs. \ref{mmMSE_uni_vs_M} and \ref{mmMSE_uni_vs_N}.
+The performance of the aPML estimator for this case is not presented since the default of this estimator, where the observations are insufficient, is to choose the uniform estimator.
+Thus, the aPML estimator is unstable and not suitable for comparison in the uniform distribution case.
+It can be seen that for this case, the Good-Turing estimator outperforms the two other estimators in both missing-mass bias and mmMSE terms, where the gap is larger where $M$ is larger and where $N$ is smaller.
+The differences between the performance of the CML and the Laplace estimators are insignificant.
+In addition, it can be seen in Fig. \ref{mmMSE_uni_vs_N} that the mmMSE of the Good-Turing estimator coincides with the proposed mmCCRB on the mmMSE of {\em{unbiased}} estimators from Corollary \ref{lemma_unbiased} for small values of $N$.
+While the unbiased mmCCRB is not a tight bound for this case, its curve demonstrates the influence of the system parameters, $M$ (in Fig. \ref{mmMSE_uni_vs_M}) and $N$ (in Fig. \ref{mmMSE_uni_vs_N}), on the practical mmMSE.
+In contrast, the CCRB is not a useful tool for performance analysis and system design.
+For example, it does not reflect the influence of $M$, as also shown analytically in Subsection \ref{uniform_subsec}.